 Upload Site diagnostics to Citrix Technical Support

-This article is deprecated and will be removed when the Smart Tools service reaches End of Life on May 31, 2019.
-For more information about Smart Tools deprecation, see the following articles:
+This article is deprecated.
+The Smart Tools service reached End of Life on May 31, 2019 for on-premises Sites and Smart Check is no longer available for use.
+For more information about Smart Tools deprecation and alternatives, see the following articles:

 If you experience an issue with your Site, Citrix Technical Support might ask you to provide diagnostic data that they will use to help you resolve the issue.
 Smart Tools provides a simple way to securely upload your diagnostics data to Citrix Insight Services and share it with Citrix Support.